aiM Team Travels to 2024 NSF NRT Annual Meeting

 November 4, 2024

-Duke team members, Cate Brinson, Shana McAlexander, and Daniel Michael traveled to the NRT (National Research Traineeship) annual meeting in Alexandria, VA this October.
+Duke team members, Cate Brinson, Shana McAlexander, and Daniel Michael traveled to the NRT (National Research Traineeship) annual meeting in Arlington, VA this October.
 Daniel Michael, presented his research, demonstrating the program's impact on interdisciplinary scientific advancement.
 In this article, we hear more about his research and conference experience.

 Innovative Research at the Intersection of AI and Materials Science